TickTockBent/Taskline/.github/WORKFLOWS.md

 # CI/CD Workflows Documentation

-This document describes the GitHub Actions workflows configured for the Taskline project.
+This document describes the GitHub Actions workflows configured for the Cronline project.

 ## Workflows Overview